GrafiteInc/Builder/README.md

 php artisan laracogs:docs {action} {name=null} {version=null}
 ```

-## Facades/ Utilities
+## Facades/ Services
-Laracogs provides a handful of easy to use tools outside of the app starter kit, and CRUD builder:
+Laracogs provides a handful of easy to use tools outside of the app starter kit, and CrudMaker including:

 #### Crypto
+Some simple cryptography tools including a random UUID generator.

 ```php
 Crypto::uuid();
 Crypto::encrypt('string');